grame-cncm/faust/architecture/webaudio/README.md

 Using developments done for the Web (WebAssembly backends and **libfaust** library compiled in WebAssembly with [Emscripten](https://emscripten.org)), statically and dynamically Faust generated WebAudio nodes can be easily produced and deployed on the Web.

 The **Faust Web Audio Library** has been completely rewriten in TypeScript and is distributed as an [npm package](https://www.npmjs.com/package/@grame/libfaust), to be used in TypeScript written applications.
-An alternative is to use the JavaScript version of the TypeScript source available as the *FaustLibrary.js* JavaScript library.
+An alternative is to use the JavaScript version of the TypeScript source available as the `FaustLibrary.js` JavaScript library.

-This library can be used to load WebAudio nodes created from Faust DSP code (precompiled to WebAssembly), or in conjunction with *libfaust-wasm.js* libray (the WebAssembly version of the **libfaust** library ) containing the compiler, it can be used to dynamically compile and deploy Faust DSP based WebAudio nodes.
+This library can be used to load WebAudio nodes created from Faust DSP code (precompiled to WebAssembly), or in conjunction with `libfaust-wasm.js` libray (the WebAssembly version of the **libfaust** library) containing the compiler, it can be used to dynamically compile and deploy Faust DSP based WebAudio nodes.

 ## Deploying statically compiled Faust WebAudio nodes

-From a **foo.dsp** source file, JavaScript and the associated WebAssembly files can be produced with the following script:
+From a **foo.dsp** source file, a JSON and WebAssembly files can be produced with the following script:

     faust2wasm -worklet foo.dsp

-This will generate a **foo.wasm** file with the WebAssembly module as binary code, as well as a **foo.js** wrapper file containing the code needed to turn the Faust DSP in a fully working WebAudio node (using an extended **AudioWorkletNode** node).
-The name of the Faust DSP code file is used to define the final AudioWorkletNode constructor name.
+This will generate a **foo.wasm** file with the WebAssembly module as binary code, as well as a **foo.js** file that will use code in FaustLibrary.js to create a WebAudio node (using an extended **AudioWorkletNode** node if supported or using the old **ScriptProcessor** model if needed).
+The name of the Faust DSP code file is used to define the final **AudioWorkletNode** constructor name.
 So for instance if **osc.dsp** file is compiled, the **Faustosc** class will be generated and can be used the following way:

 ```
 // Create the Faust generated node